 Image source link: marysrosaries.com

-The planet earth itself exhibits an amazing "lucky accidents" galore that make it stunningly perfect as a habitat for life.
-Here is a partial list of the earth's lucky accidents:
+The planet earth itself exhibits an amazing set of "lucky accidents" galore that makes it stunningly perfect as a habitat for life.
+Here is a list of some of the earth's lucky accidents:

 The solar system in which planet earth is located is neither too close nor too far from the center of the spiral Milky Way Galaxy.
 In other words, the earth happens to be located in the habitable zone (also called the "Goldilocks zone") of our galaxy.
 Had our solar system been closer, any living organism on planet earth would have been subject to deadly radiation from nearby supernovae and not survive; had it been farther out, the elements necessary for life would have been too scarce.